LongJohnCoder/scheme.forth.jl/README.md

-Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth.
-In addition, this interpreter has a mark-sweep garbage collector and support for reading input from external files using a partial implementation of Scheme's file ports.
+Scheme](https://github.com/petermichaux/bootstrap-scheme) (as described in [this wonderful series of blog posts](http://peter.michaux.ca/articles/scheme-from-scratch-introduction)) from C to forth, but also includes a basic mark-sweep garbage collector.

 In future, I plan to also implement a macro system and a more complete numerical tower to bring it closer to